Sponsor the 42nd Annual Smith Nature Symposium!

 America has always had a fascination with exploration and the outdoors.
 We’ve memorialized it in paintings, history books & statues where proud explorers pose heroically—their foot propped on the prow of a canoe or rocky precipice, surveying the American west.
 But there’s one thing all of these artworks have in common:

-They’re of Caucasian men.
+They’re of white men.

 In partnership with Chicago Voyagers, a nonprofit whose mission is to empower local, underrepresented youth through outdoor adventure therapy programs, seven Chicago-based artists will present a two-part exhibition that visualizes the future of American exploration: one where adventure knows no gender or color.

 The show includes new work that features the portrait of a youth who currently participates in the Chicago Voyagers program.
 A youth is using outdoor exploration as a means to become a leader and impact the world in a positive way.
-In addition to the new works, the show also includes existing works from the chosen artists that explore the theme of “Future Voyagers.”

 The Future Voyagers Exhibit